Our Team

 Fundraising & Communications Coordinator

-Cy is second generation Taiwanese, born and raised in BC on the unceded territories of the Semiahmoo, Katzie, Kwikwetlem, Kwantlen, Qayqayt, and Tsawwassen First Nations.
+Cy is second generation Taiwanese-Canadian, born and raised in BC on the unceded territories of the Semiahmoo, Katzie, Kwikwetlem, Kwantlen, Qayqayt, and Tsawwassen First Nations.
 With a deep passion for creative arts and nature & wildlife, Cy pursued a Graphic Design degree in Toronto before moving back to BC and completing a Fish, Wildlife & Recreation program.
-Cy’s mission is to synthesize the fields of art and science and to use the power of storytelling to make a meaningful difference.
-In his spare time, Cy is usually playing video games, drawing, walking his dog (Somi), or cuddling with his cats (Lily & Boki).
+Cy’s goal is to synthesize the fields of art and science and to use the power of storytelling to make a meaningful difference.
+In his spare time, Cy is usually playing video games, drawing, walking his dog (Somi), or cuddling his cat (Boki).

 cy@eya.ca